 As the name implies, HHAs attend to seniors in the comfort of their homes.
 HHAs may work during the day or live with clients.
 Generally, HHAs must complete training to receive their certification and work with an agency or government healthcare facility.
 Typical HHAs perform tasks such as:

-However, HHAs with additional training perform more specialized tasks, such as changing bandages, taking, vitals and monitoring conditions.
+However, HHAs with additional training perform more specialized tasks, such as changing bandages, taking vitals, and monitoring day-to-day health.

 Personal Care Aide (PCA)